Issercio/holbertonschool-simple_shell/README.md

 #### Files included in the project :

-- **find_executable.c :** Recherche un exécutable dans les répertoires du PATH et retourne son chemin si trouvé, sinon return NULL.
+- **find_executable.c :** Searches for an executable in the PATH directories and returns its path if found, otherwise return NULL.

-- **handle_error.c :** affiche un message d'erreur fourni en utilisant la fonction perror()
+- **handle_error.c :** Displays an error message provided using the perror() function

-- **hsh :** fichier executable
+- **hsh :** Executable file

-- **path.c :** recherche un fichier exécutable dans les répertoires du PATH et retourne son chemin complet si trouvé, sinon NULL.

-- **simple_shell.c :** crée un shell interactif qui lit et exécute les commandes de l'utilisateur, gère les commandes internes comme exit et env, et continue jusqu'à ce que l'utilisateur quitte.

-- **str_utils.c :** Implemente deux fonctions : _strcmp pour comparer deux chaînes de caractères et _strlen pour calculer la longueur d'une chaîne.

-- **utils.c :** Implemente trois fonctions : _strdup pour dupliquer une chaîne, _strcpy pour copier une chaîne, et _sprintf pour formater une chaîne avec des arguments supplémentaires.

-- **execute_command.c :** recherche l'exécutable d'une commande, l'exécute dans un processus enfant, gère les erreurs d'exécution et attend sa fin avant de libérer la mémoire.

-- **handle_command.c :** traite la commande de l'utilisateur, gère les commandes internes (exit, env), tokenise la commande, recherche l'exécutable dans le PATH, exécute la commande dans un processus enfant avec execve(), affiche une erreur si la commande est introuvable, et attend la fin du processus enfant avec wait().

-- **handle_input.c :** lit l'entrée de l'utilisateur, la traite en la tokenisant en arguments, vérifie si la commande est exit, et exécute la commande ou continue l'exécution du shell.
+- **path.c :** searches for an executable file in the PATH directories and returns its full path if found, otherwise NULL.

+- **simple_shell.c :** creates an interactive shell that reads and executes the user's commands, handles internal commands like exit and env, and continues until the user exits.

+- **str_utils.c :** Implements two functions: _strcmp to compare two strings and _strlen to calculate the length of a string.

+- **utils.c :** Implements three functions: _strdup to duplicate a string, _strcpy to copy a string, and _sprintf to format a string with additional arguments.

+- **execute_command.c :** Finds the executable of a command, executes it in a child process, handles runtime errors, and waits for it to complete before freeing the memory.

+- **handle_command.c :** Processes the user's command, handles internal commands (exit, env), tokenizes the command, searches the PATH for the executable, executes the command in a child process with execve(), displays an error if the command is not found, and waits for the child process to terminate with wait().

+- **handle_input.c :** Reads the user's input, processes it by tokenizing it into arguments, checks whether the command is exit, and either executes the command or continues shell execution.

 - **man_1_simple_shell :** man page

-- **print_env.c :** parcourt et affiche toutes les variables d'environnement ligne par ligne.
+- **print_env.c :** Loops through and displays all environment variables line by line.

-- **simple_shell.h :** fichier d'en-tête définit les prototypes des fonctions et inclut les bibliothèques nécessaires pour implémenter un shell simple, ainsi que la déclaration de la variable d'environnement environ.
+- **simple_shell.h :** Header file defines the function prototypes and includes the libraries needed to implement a simple shell, as well as the declaration of the environ environment variable.

-- **test_ls_2 :** contient le chemin absolu du programme ls
+- **test_ls_2 :** contains the absolute path of the ls program

+### Manpage:

+Access the manpage with man_1_simple_shell

 ### Authors :